alyssadata/origin_recognition/04_citation_and_provenance.md

 The model is not Source.

 Recognition is part of the structure.

+Citation preserves the source-line.

+Citation does not grant permission.

 The source-line should not be reduced to vague credit.